SukanyaGhosh6/Potato-Disease-Classifier/ResearchPaper.md

 In conclusion, this research presents a deep learning-based system for the classification of potato leaf diseases using CNNs.
 The system achieves high accuracy in identifying Early Blight, Late Blight, and Healthy leaves, offering a valuable tool for automated disease detection in potato cultivation.
 By leveraging advanced machine learning techniques, this approach has the potential to enhance agricultural practices, supporting sustainable and efficient farming methods.
 References

-Potato Leaf Disease Detection Using Machine Learning – Current Agriculture Research Journal A Comprehensive Review of Convolutional Neural Networks based Disease Detection Strategies in Potato Agriculture | Potato Research
+Current Agriculture Research Journal, "Potato Leaf Disease Detection Using Machine Learning."
+Potato Research, "A Comprehensive Review of Convolutional Neural Networks based Disease Detection Strategies in Potato Agriculture."
-Potato Leaf Disease Detection Using CNN | IEEE Conference Publication | IEEE Xplore Frontiers | Deep learning and explainable AI for classification of potato leaf diseases Potato Leaf Disease Classification using Deep Learning: A Convolutional Neural Network Approach
+IEEE Conference Publication, "Potato Leaf Disease Detection Using CNN."
+Frontiers, "Deep learning and explainable AI for classification of potato leaf diseases."
+Arxiv, "Potato Leaf Disease Classification using Deep Learning: A Convolutional Neural Network Approach."